 Davis also points to a common misconception surrounding fall bass fishing.
 Contrary to popular belief, the bass don’t always follow shad to the shallows.
 There are several instances in which the shad are swimming into a virtual death trap.

 “On a lot of river system lakes, the hot summer temperatures force a lot of the bass to prematurely move shallow,” Davis said.
 “They don’t have a choice if you consider the circumstances.
 The dissolved oxygen levels become so poor that the bass are forced to seek more favorable water conditions.
 So when the water cools and the shad finally start sliding onto the shallow flats, the bass are already there, just waiting.
 They know what’s coming.”

-Shad size can dictate bass size
+Shad size can dictate bass size in the fall

 Fall bass fishing gives anglers of all skill levels the opportunity to catch huge numbers of bass in a single day.
 If you’re looking for bigger bass, however, things can get a bit tricky.
 According to Davis, it’s essential to find shad that are further along in their respective life cycles.